 The DPDP Act allows deemed consent in specific circumstances including voluntary provision of data, publicly available data, and processing for legitimate uses to be specified by the government.

 Monitor regulatory guidance on deemed consent applications while building consent systems that can adapt to evolving interpretations of legitimate business processing.
+Strong dpdp consent compliance depends on applying these rules consistently across the broader consent program.

 Consent for Children: